This vegan buttermilk battered and crispy fried tofu sandwich is crispy on the outside. Served with a creamy sauce, it’s perfect for lunch or dinner.

 - Dredge the tofu slices in the milk mixture first, then in the flour.

 - Use tongs to place battered tofu in a skillet with hot oil.

-- Cook the tofu patties until lightly browned on the bottom, 5 to 7 minutes.
+- Cook the tofu patties until lightly browned on both sides.

-- Place fried tofu on a bun, drizzle with sauce and favorite toppings.
+- Place fried tofu on a bun, drizzle with sauce, and add your favorite toppings.